go-vikunja/vikunja/docs/content/doc/development/mage.md

 * `mage release:check` creates sha256 checksums for each binary which will be included in the zip file
 * `mage release:os-package` bundles a binary with the `sha256` checksum file, a sample `config.yml` and a copy of the license in a folder for each architecture
 * `mage release:compress` compresses all build binaries with `upx` to save space
-* `mage release:zip` paclages a zip file for the files created by `release:os-package`
+* `mage release:zip` packages a zip file for the files created by `release:os-package`

 ### Build os packages